digitalnsw/research-help/takedown/index.md

 ## Possible outcomes in response to takedown requests  ##

-- Access to the material remains unchanged on the Digital Design Scheme (DDS) repository and website
+- Access to the material remains unchanged on the Digital Design System (DDS) repository and website
 - Access to the material is restored via the DDS repository
 - Access to the material is restored with changes in response to the takedown request via the DDS repository and website
 - Access to the material is modified or redacted